THE DOVER WAR MEMORIAL PROJECT

 ET Daniels, courtesy Dover ExpressDaniels, E. T.

 Edwin Thomas Daniels, G/8803, was a Private in the 1st battalion of The Buffs.
-He was killed by a shell on 8th June 1916, and is buried at Essex Farm cemetery in Belgium.
+Aged 30, he was killed by a shell on 8 June 1916 and is buried at Essex Farm cemetery in Belgium, II U 14.

 Darwall, G. C.